-- .1 Inspection and testing shall be comprised of the following: - .1 Perform resistance tests between the main grounding electrode and grounded points in the electrical distribution system located in the MCC.
+- .1 Inspection and testing shall consist of the following: - .1 Perform resistance tests between the main grounding electrode and grounded points in the electrical distribution system.
 Investigate connections with a resistance greater than 0.5 milliohms.

 .1 Materials and components for dry type transformers up to 600 V primary, equipment identification and transformer installation.